Ave Maria (Schubert): Position within the cycle

 Schubert composed the songs to the German texts.
 However, with the exception of No. 5, the songs were clearly intended to be published with the original English texts as well.
 This meant finding correspondences to Storck's sometimes quite free translations, which entailed significant difficulties.

 Lyrics

+The Schubert version repeats words and phrases to get them to fit into his melody.
+Here is the actual prayer in Latin and in English.